oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

   )
   ```

-  It really is quite simple, but a few functions need this code, and bundling up the values in a list created by
+  It is plain, but a few functions need this code, and bundling up the values in a list created by
   another function reduced 11 lines of code to one per needed time.

   Two quick examples are...